dcelisgarza/PortfolioOptimiser.jl/README.md

 ## Description

-PortfolioOptimiser is a library for portfolio optimisation.
-It was written with composability and extensibility in mind.
-It offers a broad range of functionality out of the box.
-It wraps a lot of external functionality in types for dispatch purposes and to allow easy development and extensibility.
+[`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl) is a library for portfolio optimisation.
+It offers a broad range of functionality out of the box, but leverages Julia's type system and multiple dispatch to make it composable and extensible.

 ## Parameter estimation